Skip to Content

 However, recognizing that the statutory federal law may in some areas be inadequate, OCSLA incorporates aspects of the laws of adjacent states, where those laws are not inconsistent with OCSLA.
 These incorporated state laws become surrogate federal law, and are considered exclusively federal law when applicable under OCSLA.
 Thus, where state law becomes surrogate federal law under OCSLA, there is federal question jurisdiction.

-OCSLA provides that
+OCSLA provides the following.

 To the extent that they are applicable and not inconsistent with this subchapter or with other Federal laws and regulations of the Secretary now in effect or hereafter adopted, the civil and criminal laws of each adjacent State, now in effect or hereafter adopted, amended, or repealed are hereby declared to be the law of the United States for that portion of the subsoil and seabed of the outer Continental Shelf, and artificial islands and fixed structures erected thereon, which would be within the area of the State if its boundaries were extended seaward to the outer margin of the outer Continental Shelf, … All of such applicable laws shall be administered and enforced by the appropriate officers and courts of the United States … [43 U.S.C. § 1333(2)(A).]